rawdaessamrou/iVolve-Tasks/Containerization with Docker/Lab 5 - Multi-Stage Build for a Node.js App/README.md

-# Lab 5: Multi-Stage Build for a Java Spring Boot App
+# Lab 5 - Multi-Stage Build for a Node.js App

 ## Overview
 This lab demonstrates the use of Docker multi-stage builds to produce an optimized container image for a Java Spring Boot application.
 The build is split into two stages: the first handles compilation and packaging using Maven, and the second produces a minimal runtime image containing only the JAR file.
 This approach significantly reduces the final image size compared to Labs 3 and 4.